I lived the first 35 years of my life completely unaware that I had any sort of emotional disorder

 After a major crisis which resulted in the total collapse of my life, and the excruciating loss of everything I held dear, I was forced to become an authority on emotional disorders (all emotional disorders share the same fundamental causes) out of genuine, personal necessity.
-Over the course of roughly seven years, I managed to rid myself of the disorder once and for all.
+Over the course of roughly seven years, I managed to rid myself of Borderline Personality Disorder for real.

 I now speak openly of the experience, sharing the intimate insights I gained along the way.
-I educate others on the subtle (and not-so-subtle) falsehoods that saturate so many popular sources of information on this subject.
+I educate others on the subtle (and not-so-subtle) falsehoods that saturate so many "official" sources of information on this subject.
 It is misdirection that will only interfere with your efforts and keep you pointed in the wrong direction.
-I want to help you from wasting time on the same conflicting and erroneous information that I myself had to sort through on my way to genuine recovery, so that you might accomplish authentic recovery in even less time than I did.
+I want to help you from wasting time on the same conflicting and erroneous information that I myself had to sort through on my way to authentic, and permanent recovery.

 I'm just a regular guy.
 I'm not a doctor, I'm not a psychologist, I'm not a therapist.
-I have no legal license in any field of emotional health, nor mental Health.
+I have no legal license in any field of emotional health or 'mental health'.

-In fact, many things I share often directly contradict the professional community in general.
+In fact, many things I share directly contradict the professional community in general.
 Still, It's not unusual for those within the professional community to reach out for my feedback from time to time.
 I'm simply a guy who gained tremendous insights from a life-long, first-hand experience, and who now shares those insights with others.
-Still, It's not unusual for those within the professional community, worldwide, to reach out for my insights, in the interest of helping their patient populations more effectively.

-My hope is that this website will provide you with every accurate insight and resource you could possibly need to do the work yourself of recovering from, and escaping, emotional disorder; authentically and permanently.
+My hope is that my overall body of work will provide you with every insight and resource you could possibly need to do the work yourself of authentically recovering from whatever emotional disorder you might be dealing with.

 A Bit More About Me

 I'm originally from the central-Appalachian region of the US, where West Virginia, Kentucky, and southeastern Ohio meet.
 I was surrounded by wilderness growing up.
 One of my regular chores was to go down into the woods with a couple of buckets every night, to a naturally-occurring fresh-water spring, and haul water back to the house for my family to drink, cook, and wash with.
 Other chores included chopping firewood in the winter and things of this nature.
-This intimacy with the woods has carried on throughout my life, and today, I'm an avid, year-round, long-distance wilderness backpacker.
+This intimacy with the woods has carried on throughout my life.

-In my twenties, I moved to Columbus, Ohio to integrate myself into the Latino community there.
-I did this in the interest of mastering the Spanish language.
+In my twenties, I moved to Columbus, Ohio to integrate myself into the Latino community in the interest of learning the Spanish language.
 Afterwards, I moved to Philadelphia, Pennsylvania, where I remained for over a decade.
 I still consider Philadelphia my adopted hometown.

-After a crisis which led me to eventually discover that I had Borderline Personality Disorder, I left Philly and spent several years near Boston.
+After the crisis which led to my discovery of Borderline Personality Disorder, I left Philly and spent several years near Boston.
 It was here that I fell in love with baseball, and particularly Fenway Ballpark and the Red Sox.
 Of course, I also love the Philadelphia Phillies.

 I have experience in both blue-collar and white-collar professions.
-I worked for years as a carpenter and builder, and also very extensively with stone.
-During the years of my manual labor, I was hard at work mastering the Spanish language, which became an all-consuming focus.
-Soon after mastery, I became a professional Spanish interpreter in the medical field.
+I worked for years as a builder, and also very extensively with stone.
+During the years of my manual labor, I was hard at work mastering the Spanish language, which became an all-consuming passion for me.
+Eventually, I became a professional Spanish interpreter in the medical field.
 I take much pleasure and pride in my experience as an interpreter, and I consider the development of the required skills a fine art.
-I've had the privilege of being on medical staff for several major, renowned hospitals in Philadelphia, Rhode Island, and Massachusetts.
+I've had the privilege of being on medical staff for multiple renowned hospitals in Philadelphia, Rhode Island, and Massachusetts.
 My professional experience has placed me in the middle of every sort of high-pressure medical situation that one can imagine.

 Few people know that at one point, I had very serious intentions to become a pilot.
 I studied aviation intently for a year and invested heavily into my preparation.
-There are several reasons why I ultimately chose to become a medical interpreter, instead.
+There are several reasons why I ultimately gave up this pursuit.
 Regardless, I continue to love aviation and I still study it for pleasure today.

-At the age of 35, while married and living in Philadelphia, the accumulative pressures from a lifetime of trying to control the effects of unidentified Borderline Personality Disorder reached an unsustainable level, and I suffered a crisis.
-My distorted thinking and destructive behaviors during this period ultimately led to the loss of everything: My wife, my home, my friends, most of my material possessions.
-And though not directly related to the emotional crisis itself, I also lost my job during this same period of time.
+At the age of 35, while married and living in Philadelphia, the accumulative effects from a lifetime of trying to cope with symptoms of unidentified Borderline Personality Disorder reached an unsustainable level, and I suffered a crisis.
+I behaved in some really regretful ways during this period of time that ultimately led to the loss of everything: My wife, my home, my friends, most of my material possessions.
+Though not directly related to the emotional crisis itself, I also lost my job during this same period of time.

 Although I loved my wife, I had been carrying on a long-term affair with a woman from work, and I developed very strong feelings for her; a convoluted situation thanks to the disorder I had yet to discover I was living with.
-The mistress, who discovered she was pregnant with my child, miscarried.
-In her pain, and feeling greatly betrayed by some of my decisions and behaviors, she left and cut off all contact.
+The mistress, who discovered she was pregnant with our child, miscarried.
+In her pain, due to many of my decisions and behaviors, she left and cut off all contact.

 With my wife, I had been seeking help from professionals in the psychology field to understand many of the issues I was dealing with even before this event with my mistress.
-For two years, not one of them provided any practical answers or even so much as properly identified Borderline Personality Disorder as the legitimate issue I was struggling with.
+For two years, not one of them provided any practical answers or insights.
 They continued to call me back weekly and cash my checks, while never providing anything of practical value in return.

 I'm not a doctor.
 I have no legal license in any field of mental or emotional health.
 I assume no responsibility whatsoever for your thoughts, feelings, decisions, actions, and behaviors.
 Choosing to expose yourself to any aspect of my work means that you yourself are accepting full responsibility for your own thoughts, feelings, decisions, actions, and behaviors, at all times.

-My intended audience, to state it very plainly, are those who are already receptive and sincere.
-I'm not at all interested in trying to convince people of things they are not genuine about, nor in arguing endlessly with skeptics, nor in verbally sparring with those who have no real interest in achieving genuine emotional health.
+My intended audience are those who are already receptive and sincere.
+I'm not at all interested in trying to convince disingenuous people of anything, nor in arguing endlessly with skeptics, or verbally sparring with those who have no real interest in achieving real emotional health.
 "A man with an experience is never at the mercy of a man with an argument or theory."

-Genuine recovery from an emotional disorder is an individual accomplishment, and as such, nothing can happen that the individual himself or herself is not sincerely interested in for himself or herself.
-My intention for those who are receptive, and ready for accurate insights, is to facilitate these insights, as well as to help them identify and avoid falsehoods, misdirection, and misinformation, which saturates nearly every popular source of information on the subject of Borderline Personality Disorder.
-For examples of some of these common falsehoods, please visit the area of the site entitled FAQs and Highlights.
+Authentic recovery from an emotional disorder is an individual accomplishment, and as such, nothing can happen that the individual himself or herself is not sincerely interested in for himself or herself.
+My intention for those who are receptive, and ready for accurate insights, is to facilitate these insights, as well as to help them identify and avoid falsehoods, misdirection, and misinformation, which saturates nearly every popular source of information on the subject of emotional disorders, and particularly Borderline Personality Disorder.
+As you expose yourself to The Last Symptom body of work, you will begin to learn for yourself what these outright falsehoods are.

 My general approach is harshly honest, in good spirit.
 Brutally-honest straight talk, and mean-spirited talk are not the same thing.
 The purpose of the first is to remove all vagueness in the interest of painful truth, and this is the approach I find most effective.
 In the case of those who have lived a lifetime mired in denial and ignorance, this is what is necessary for ensuring one's greatest chance at escaping this lifelong, powerful disorder.
 The purpose of the second type of talk is to insult, and this is never my intention.